threefoldfoundation/www_threefold_io/content/blog/depin_summit_recap/index.md

 <br/>

-During our visit, some students showed off local song and dance while others even prepared and performed spoken word poetry on the theme of the Internet while.
+During our visit, some students showed off local song and dance while others even prepared and performed spoken word poetry on the theme of the Internet.
 Later, that evening, a community dinner allowed conversations to deepen among builders, speakers, and local partners.

 <br/>